April 19, 2021

 ASHA will monitor the status of the federal PHE and provide updates if the Administration signals a change to the expected continuation through 2021.

-ASHA provides extensive information regarding service delivery during the COVID-19 pandemic.
+ASHA provides extensive information on coverage of telepractice services provided by audiologists and SLPs.
 Please contact email@example.com for additional information.